open-component-model/ocm-spec/doc/02-processing/04-digest.md

   signing: true
 ```

-`label1` will be excluded from the digest, `label2` will be included.
+`label1` will be excluded from the digest, whereas `label2` will be included.
-The label value is taken as it is, preserving a potentially deeply nested structure.
+The value of any label is taken as is, preserving a potentially deeply nested structure.

 ## Exclude Resources from Normalization/Signing